Goncalerta/proc-quote/README.md

 Repetition is done using `#(...)*` or `#(...),*` similar to `macro_rules!`.
 This iterates through the elements of any variable interpolated within the repetition and inserts a copy of the repetition body for each one.
-The variables in an interpolation may be anything that implements `IntoIterator`, including `Vec` or a pre-existing iterator.

 - `#(#var)*` — no separators
 - `#(#var),*` — the character before the asterisk is used as a separator